ciscoheat/sveltekit-superforms/README.md

 ## Feedback wanted!

-The library is quite stable so don't expect any major changes, but there could still be minor breaking changes until version 1.0.
+The library is quite stable so don't expect any major changes, but there could still be minor breaking changes until version 1.0, mostly variable naming.

 Ideas, feedback, bug reports, PR:s, etc, are very welcome as a [github issue](https://github.com/ciscoheat/sveltekit-superforms/issues).